mattstruble/mattstruble.github.io/_projects/2019-08-13-heineken-ar.md

 ![](../assets/img/heineken-star/multi-detect.gif)

-After all was said in done, the final model was able to accurately detect any variation of the logos listed above.
-One small caveat being that it performed much better when the bottles or glasses were closer to the camera, and in hand.
+After all was said and done, the final model was able to accurately detect any variation of the logos listed above.
+One small caveat of this was that it performed much better when the bottles or glasses were closer to the camera, and in hand.
 This can be attributed to the training set, both Untappd and ours, being heavily focused on the objects being held in hand and close to the camera.
-Ultimately the requirement for the logos to be closer to the camera didn't detract from the final product, seeing how it was what the final product was going for.
+Ultimately the requirement for the logos to be closer to the camera didn’t detract from the final product, seeing as it was what the final product was going for.
 The customer wanted the app to be focused on the Heineken® brand, so the expectation was that their products would be front and center for each raffle submission.

 The gifs below highlight some more example environments we ran the model through.
 You can notice the false positive issue within in the liquor store example as the model makes a few false detections when it flashes past some corona bottles.
 This is due to the motion blur, and was mostly fixed above, but as an added precaution the app required the users to hold the phone steady prior to making a prediction.